 Steven Leff, MD, for the last 40 years, has served as a retinal specialist in metro Atlanta, providing advanced treatment options for patients with a variety of eye health problems, including retinal detachments and macular degeneration.

-Joe Walrath, MD provides services at Woolfson Eye involving enhancing the appearance as well as the function of the eyelids.
-He has trained other surgeons on these cosmetic and functional procedures.
+Joe Walrath, MD and Gabe Scott, MD provide oculoplastics services at Woolfson Eye involving enhancing the appearance as well as the function of the eyelids.
+Dr. Walrath has trained other surgeons on various cosmetic and functional procedures.

 Lauren Dyak, OD, a talented optometrist who received much of her training within the practice, now serves as the Director of Woolfson’s Dry Eye Clinic.
 Working along with her is another optometrist, Paven Korotana, OD who also received her residency training at Woolfson Eye.